SOCIAL STUDIES FOR A BETTER WORLD:

 Praise for Educating Activist Allies (Routledge, 2013):

-"In this accessible, story-rich volume, Swalwell offers example after example of how educators in different elite contexts attempt to teach for social justice—described in many instances through her own careful observations of their teaching.
+"In this accessible, story-rich volume, Swalwell offers example after example of how educators in different elite contexts attempt to teach for social justice ...
 Interviews with students offer a window into how this teaching was received.
-This is a valuable book for any educator trying to clarify what it means to teach for social justice, but especially for those who find themselves teaching the children of the wealthy." —Rethinking Schools Editorial Board
+This is a valuable book for any educator trying to clarify what it means to teach for social justice, but especially for those who find themselves teaching the children of the wealthy." --Rethinking Schools Editorial Board

 "In this book, Katy Swalwell reminds us that critical consciousness is not just the purview of the marginalized, and that lasting social change based on equity and justice requires a transformation in consciousness of all people, including elites.
 Filled with eloquently written prose, sharp political analysis, and powerful story, Educating Activist Allies grounds us in the challenges of teaching for social justice while providing concrete hopeful models of practice."